jimmyeao/PCA9685-Pan-Tilt-Camera-3/README.md

 Python code for the raspberry pi to control a PCA9685 based pan/tilt servo and to stream/capture images

 Added zoom in/out and take snapshot - pictures saved in /home/pi - edit the code if you want a different location!
+Note, when taking a picture, it does not respect the zoom level, i haven't figured this bit out yet.

+I would also like to add:

+Camera Controls (Exposre, resolution, white balance etc)

 # Setup
 ```